Oelin/flappy-bird/README.md

 # Flappy Bird

-An implementation of classic Flappy Bird in JavaScript.
+A canvas implementation of classic Flappy Bird in JavaScript.

 <img src='./flappy.PNG'>